-Improving life outcomes among Black people demands research and tools that recognize and measure Black assets in a way that reflects the intersectional nature of our lived experience.
-The Black Assets Index will measure the strength and vitality of Black Americans and Black-majority cities across the country.
-It will uplift and measure factors and conditions that increase economic and social mobility, providing a comprehensive snapshot of the opportunities to improve the quality of life of Black people.
+Improving life outcomes among Black people demands research and tools that recognize and measure Black progress in a way that reflects the intersectional nature of our lived experience.

 - Serve as an invaluable resource that community leaders can trust and call upon for research and policy analysis.